alvinslee/mknv-starter/README.md

 # mevn-starter

-Starter setup for application on MongoDB-Express-Vue-Node Stack, using Cypress for testing
+> Starter setup for MongoDB-Express-Vue-Node with Jest for testing